aquasecurity/aqua-helm/kube-enforcer/README.md

 # Aqua Security KubeEnforcer Helm Charts

-This page provides instructions for using HELM charts for configure and deploy the Aqua KubeEnforcer.
+This page provides instructions for using HELM charts to configure and deploy the Aqua KubeEnforcer.

 ## Contents